dimpon/loguno/README.md

 # Loguno

 The library for logging abstraction.
 It decouples logging aspect from your main codeflow.
-Technically, it generates logging commands and injects it to java code during compiling.
+Technically, it generates logging commands and injects them to java code during compiling.
 In this way, your code became free from logging code.

 ## Getting Started